postman-open-technologies/augur/docs/new-install.md

 ## Proxying Augur through Nginx
 Assumes nginx is installed.

-Then you create a file for the server you want Augur to run under in the location of your `sites-enabled` directory for nginx.
+Then you create a file `augur` for the server you want Augur to run under in the location of your `sites-enabled` directory for nginx.
 In this example, Augur is running on port 5038: (the long timeouts on the settings page is for when a user adds a large number of repos or orgs in a single session to prevent timeouts from nginx)

 ```
 server {